lbormann/darts-caller/README.md

 - -L / --random_caller_each_leg [OPTIONAL] [Default: 0] [Possible values: 0 | 1]
 - -E / --call_every_dart [OPTIONAL] [Default: 0] [Possible values: 0 | 1]
 - -PCC / --possible_checkout_call [OPTIONAL] [Default: 1] [Possible values: 0 | 1]
+- -A / --ambient_sounds [OPTIONAL] [Default: 0] [Possible values: 0 | 1]
 - -WTT / --webhook_throw_points [OPTIONAL] [MULTIPLE ENTRIES POSSIBLE] [Default: None]

 Some infos about -WTT:
 The program tries to send (POST) a specific json at the given url(s).
+You could try to prioritize which urls will be called first, but in general they will be called in parallel.
-You can find a list of json examples for the different game-events in broadcast-examples.dat
+You can find a list of json examples for the different game-events in 'broadcast-examples.dat'

 ## HELPERS